 Alberta passed Bill 24: An Act to Support Gay-Straight Alliances

-Bill 24 also amends the School Act
+Concerns were raised because Bill 24 also amended the School Act

-So far in the courts
+What happened in the courts

 A lower court in Alberta heard a challenge in 2018 on the constitutionality of Bill 24 and the injunction request.
 It did not grant the injunction in its June 27, 2018 decision